Dressed Herring Salad Recipe

 • chopped fresh herbs to serve.

-How to make layered salad with herring:
+How to make a layered salad with herring:

-• You can preboil all the vegetables, cook them ahead of time and then combine all the ingredients into the salad whenever it is convenient for you.
+• You can pre-boil all the vegetables, cook them ahead of time, and then combine all the ingredients into the salad whenever it is convenient for you.
 I usually boil potatoes together with carrots together and beets in a separate pot.
 This is the salad where ingredients are layered over each other and every layer is smeared with mayo.

 Step_1 How to make herring salad